MartinNtlhe/news-app-reactjs/README.md

 ### `yarn test`

+Launches the test runner in the interactive watch mode.

+### `yarn test --coverage --all`

-Launches the test runner in the interactive watch mode.\
+Launches the test coverage runner in the interactive watch mode, and generate coverage snapshot in the coverage root directory
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`